Hinduism in India

-After the collapse of the Mughal Empire about 1700 AD, the power of Hinduism increased as the Maratha Empire took over most of India.
 But British colonizers gradually took over more and more of India: first the north, then the south.
 Wherever the British went, Christian missionaries went too.
+Most of these missionaries were Jesuits.
 They tried to get Indian people to become Christians.

 Today, most of the people in India are Hindus, while most of the people in Pakistan and Bangladesh are Muslims.
 They still spend a lot of time fighting about it.